Sample Report for the Big Five Personality Test

 Conscientiousness is defined as the proneness to follow socially prescribed norms for impulse control, to be goal-directed, to plan, and to be able to delay gratification.
 It describes a person’s ability to regulate impulses and measures elements such as control, inhibition, and persistence of behaviour.

 You have obtained a total score for this trait that places you in the 80th percentile, meaning that you scored higher than 80% of the general tested population and lower than 20% of the general population.
-This means you have a high tendency for Conscientiousness.

 Introversion vs. Social Dynamism